-To report Chase credit card fraud, call 1-800-955-9060 or the number on the back of your card.
-Like all credit cards, Chase cards offer a $0 fraud liability guarantee, which means you won't be on the hook for purchases you didn't make, as long as you report any unauthorized charges that show up.
+To report Chase credit card fraud, call (800) 955-9060 or the number on the back of your card.
+Like all credit cards, Chase cards offer a $0 fraud liability guarantee.
+This means you won't be on the hook for purchases you didn't make, as long as you report any unauthorized charges that show up.

 How to Deal With Chase Credit Card Fraud

-To freeze a Chase credit card, log in to your online account or mobile app, navigate to "Account services," and look for the "Lock & unlock your card" option under "Things you can do."
+To freeze a Chase credit card, log in to your online account or mobile app and navigate to "Account services".
+Then, look for the "Lock & Unlock Your Card" option under "Things you can do".

 If your credit card information was compromised, Chase can cancel your card and issue a replacement.
 The new Chase credit card will usually arrive in 3 to 5 business days.

 To dispute a Chase charge, log in to your Chase account online and search for the transaction to dispute, or call Chase customer service at 1 (800) 955-9060.
 Alternatively, the address to dispute a charge by mail is:

 Customer Service PO Box 15299 Wilmington, DE 19850-5299.

 Chase disputes are typically resolved within 60 days, though more complex issues may take a little longer.… read full answer